-Important: The chef install only supports OpenStack Icehouse and we’ve heard reports that it doesn’t work smoothly outside our test lab.
-We recommend using one of our packaged installs.
+The chef install only supports OpenStack Icehouse and we’ve heard reports that it doesn’t work smoothly outside our test lab.
+We recommend using one of our packaged installs - see here.

 If you’re interested in trying out Calico but you don’t have much familiarity with installing OpenStack, you can install an OpenStack-with-Calico deployment using Chef.
 If you’re familiar with Chef, this is the fastest way to get a quick test environment for playing around with Calico.

 This install procedure has only been tested on Ubuntu 14.04.
 Other versions of Ubuntu may also work successfully.
 It is unlikely that this install will work with Red Hat Enterprise Linux or its variants.

 This procedure requires a Chef server: it is not sufficient to use chef-solo.
 The installation uses knowledge about the other nodes in the deployment to determine how to configure a node.

 This install guide creates a deployment that contains a single control node and at least two compute nodes.
 All the compute nodes are connected in a BGP mesh, no BGP route reflector is required.
 This is the simplest possible configuration for Calico.

 Note that this is not a production install of Calico or of OpenStack.
 It is intended for trial and testing purposes only.

 How To Use It: For Chef Newbies